taosdata/TDengine/README.md

 sudo systemctl start taos-explorer
 ```

+Open your web-browser to with url <http://localhost:6060> and find how to create a new agent.

-Or run script to start all services:
+You can also run the following script to start all services, and create a default agent locally:

 ```bash
 chmod +x start_services.sh && ./start_services.sh
 ```

-Open your web-browser to with url <http://localhost:6060> and enjoy!

 ## 7. Testing